It's 2020, Google is still the undisputed king of Search Engines. (92.95% worldwide market share as of November 2019.)

 The results tell you that there are already 100 websites that have a dedicated page to this search term.

 A Google search like this can be a useful indicator to quickly qualify keywords before you write them down into your content plan.

 If you are looking for more complete insights into competitive metrics, SpyFu comes to the rescue..

 We recently covered competitive analysis on the blog, and how you can use the tools we provide to know everything about your competition.

 If you need help finding keyword ideas, we can also help with that.

 Long-tail keywords are an integral part of SEO strategy, and while doing an operator qualified search is good for quick insights, it doesn’t go as in-depth as our tools.

 Find Statistics & Research To Level Up Your Content

 76.7 million pieces of content were published in February alone on WordPress.com blogs.
 That’s more than 2,7 million a day, and it’s not even the entire internet.

-This simple statistic shows you the most important thing about content in 2019; there’s too much of it.
+This simple statistic shows you the most important thing about content; there’s too much of it.